-Bathrooms- There often aren't bathrooms at most of the places we go.
-There might be a pit toilet at the trailhead.
+Bathrooms are not available at most of the places we go (you may find a pit toilet at the trailhead).
 Make sure to communicate this with you group, as most often these groups have never had to use the bathroom in the wilderness.